cloudmesh/cloudmesh-mpi/doc/chapters/parameter.md

 # Parameters

-# Passing Parameters into Git Bash
+# Passing Parameters from Git Bash into Python

 First create a run.sh shell file with the following contents
 ```python